dthusian/k2se/space-age/rfc7p2i/rfc7p2i.md

 ### 3.4.
 Train Buffer

 The train buffer area consists of a waiting area where trains can wait for an open slot in the fruit provider.

+### 3.5 Seed Transport

+Seeds must be transported from the leftovers handling area to the plantations.
+Since seeds do not spoil, and seeds are used in much smaller quantities this can be accomplished using conventional trains or logistic bots.